Top 5: Best Keurig Coffee Makers Reviews of 2021

 As with any Keurig coffee makers, single cup servings of coffee are ready to drink in less than one minute.
 This brewer uses the k-cup pod technology, but unlike many of the newer Keurig coffee maker models, the K55 rests in the bare-bones category.

-All Keurig models are engineered in a simple fashion, but the K55 embodies the essence of simplicity.
+All Keurig coffee makers are engineered in a simple fashion, but the K55 embodies the essence of simplicity.
 This particular mechanism features a unique, exceptionally simple interface.
 The user has control over brewing size and the auto-off function (which will be discussed later).

 There are three buttons that give the user an option to brew either a six, eight, or ten ounce cup of coffee.
 These buttons are big, easily accessible, and easy to understand.
 Just insert your k-cup pod, place your cup beneath the coffee dispenser, and select your desired coffee size.